 Here are just a few of the top street artists who currently have work on display in London:

-ROA - a Belgian artist who created The Crane, an icon of Brick Lane.
+ROA - A Belgian artist who created The Crane, an icon of Brick Lane.
 His trademark black and white animals can be seen across the globe.

-C215 – a French artist who produces highly detailed, multi layered, coloured portraits. @christianguemy
+C215 – A French artist who produces highly detailed, multi layered, coloured portraits. @christianguemy

-Phlegm – a London-based artist who has a whole world of characters, often on a huge scale. @phlegm_art
+Phlegm – A London-based artist who has a whole world of characters, often on a huge scale. @phlegm_art

-Space Invader - this Parisian mosaic artist is one of the most prolific street artists ever seen.
+Space Invader - This Parisian mosaic artist is one of the most prolific street artists ever seen.
 His pixelated computer games characters invite "players" to collect points by finding his hidden works. @invaderwashere

 Jonesy - His magnificent works - which sell for thousands of pounds in galleries – sit out of peripheral vision on top of posts around East London, particularly along the canals. @jonesy_street_art

 Ben Wilson - This North London pavement artist's work is probably the hardest to find.
-He turns discarded chewing gum into intricate works of art and has more than 400 pieces on the Millennium Bridge alone!
+He turns discarded chewing gum into intricate works of art and has more than 400 pieces on the Millennium Bridge alone.

-Eine - He is the first living British artist in history to have his work hung in the White House after Prime Minister, David Cameron, gave one of his pieces to President Obama as a state gift. @einesigns
+Eine - He is the first living British artist in history to have his work hung in the White House after former Prime Minister, David Cameron, gave one of his pieces to President Obama as a state gift. @einesigns

-Conor Harrington – Irish artist who creates a sensational juxtaposition between fine art and street art with explosive large scale pieces. @conorsaysboom
+Conor Harrington – Irish artist who creates a sensational juxtaposition between fine art and street art with explosive large-scale pieces. @conorsaysboom

 David Walker - One of the first British artists to create beautiful feminine portraiture with spray paint. @artofdavidwalker